 Center cut bone-in pork chops, meaty and unctuous, meet their perfect foil in sprightly Meyer lemon here.
 You need acidity to cut through fat, and when it’s as delicately flavored as Meyer lemon is, all the better.

 Isn’t the sight of salmon without lemon a terribly sad sight?
 We are always happy to see it sliced or quartered on the table, but this roasted fennel-salmon dish is next-level.
 Lemon juice makes its way both into the bevy of veggies beneath the fish and on top of the fillets themselves.
+Cut some extra lemons for serving.
 You’ve got an instant side for your entrée without breaking a sweat.

 Fried artichokes.
 Fried lemons.
 (Are you still with us?
 Do you need some smelling salts?)
 Is there anything better with which to start a meal?
 It doesn’t matter, the weather outside.
 Spring, fall, summer and winter alike, you can be transported to the Italian Riviera in a flash with a plate of this knockout fritto misto and some cold white wine.